Difficult Bible Quiz about the Physical Bible

 The standard Christian Bible has 66 books.

-Some Bibles include the Apocrypha, which is a set of fourteen books taken from the seventy-five.
+Some Bibles include the Apocrypha, which is a set of fourteen books that are part of the seventy-five.

 The standard Apocrypha has fourteen books and sometimes fifteen.